 Never hit the head of the TEROS 54 with a regular hammer.
 This can damage the probe.

 Only use the dedicated slide hammer tool from METER.

-The following steps detail how to use the TEROS 54 auger:
+The following steps detail how to use the TEROS 54 auger.
+A brief installation how-to video is also available on the TEROS 54 Support Page.

-- 1. Assemble the auger using the handle and auger tip. - Mark the probe length 70 cm on the auger rod.
+- 1. Assemble the auger using the handle and auger tip (Figure 2). - Mark the probe length 70 cm on the auger rod.
 NOTE: Do not dig deeper than 70 cm to ensure that the probe is in good contact with the soil after installation. - 3.
 Place the auger tip on the ground. - 4.
 Place a level vertically on the rod of the auger. - 5.
 Check the level for the proper angle until the auger tip is in far enough so the angle does not change. - 6.
 Hit the handle gently a few times with a dead blow hammer until the auger tip is 30 cm in the soil. - 7.
 Rotate the auger one revolution to cut off the soil in the borehole. - 8.
 Pull the auger out of the borehole after 30 cm to avoid soil compaction. - 9.
 Remove the soil inside the auger tip. - 10.
 Place the auger back into the borehole to the previous depth. - 11.
 Repeat step 6 through step 10 until the desired depth (maximum is 70 cm) is reached.